 *SCEPA and The New School sincerely apologize that the Thomas Piketty discussion is set to take place on the eve of the Jewish holiday, Yom Kippur.
 Due to international travel schedules of those involved, the only day available to host the event is October 3rd.
 The discussion is scheduled to take place prior to the forecast sundown and will be live-streamed on our website.
-After the event a recording of the discussion will be available on our website.
+A recording of the discussion will be available on our website after the event.

 - Published on Thursday, July 03, 2014